neilmshah/foodstagram/projectJournal.md

 - React code for front end.
 - Setup S3 bucket to store config file.
 - Changes in Go code to read S3 bucket credentials from environment variables and use them to get config file so that the code repository does not expose any credentials.

+## Date: November 20, 2019

+### Priyal
+- Added post image API.
+- S3 integration to store image to S3 in private bucket.
+- Front end changes to add a post.
+- Setup SNS to send messages to timeline service.
+- AWS setup to deploy image service to private ec2 instance and setup network load balancer, auto scaling and API gateway.
+-